-- Types of serverless architecture software
+Types of serverless architecture software

-There are three primary services offered via software developed with serverless architecture.
+There are three primary services offered via software developed with serverless architecture:

 Think of FaaS as a ready-to-implement framework that can be easily tailored to the needs of an enterprise company.
 To be clear:

-FaaS can be delivered in customizable templates, for instance, by industry vertical.
+FaaS can be delivered in customizable templates, for instance, by industry verticals.
 FaaS uses containers to prime for rapid deployment of applications on all platforms.
 For instance, developers can stack containers for scalability or write one container for iOS development and another for desktop applications.

 Consumers purchase FaaS from third-party vendors who handle server management.
 They are then charged for actual runtimes instead of pre-allocated units.
 Companies who use FaaS benefit from improved efficiency as fewer resources are spent on rapid development of applications.

 (Compare FaaS & serverless.)

 Similar to FaaS, backend as a service (BaaS) is another serverless technology.
 Some will contend that BaaS takes it a step further as a NoOps offering.
 NoOps essentially refers to infrastructure that has been automated to the point that in-house developers have no hand in its operation.